Antichains for Concurrent Parameterized Games: Experimental evaluation

 \section{Experimental evaluation}

-\paragraph*{The tool \textsf{ParaGraphs}} We implemented our two new algorithms \(\WAlt\) and \(\WKA\) based on antichains, and the original \PSPACE algorithm of~\cite{BertrandBM19} in an open-source C++20 tool called \textsf{ParaGraphs}\footnote{\url{https://gitlab.inria.fr/gstaquet/paragraphs}}.
-It currently supports constraints given as finite unions of intervals, but is designed in a modular way and permits to easily define new types (for instance semi-linear sets), as well as specific implementations of the algorithms for these types.
+We implemented our new algorithms \(\WAlt\) and \(\W\) based on antichains, and the DFS algorithm of~\cite{BertrandBM19} in an open-source C++ tool called \textsf{ParaGraphs}\footnote{\url{https://gitlab.inria.fr/x-staquet/paragraphs}}.
+It currently supports constraints given as finite unions of intervals, but is designed in a modular way and makes it easy to define new types (for instance semi-linear sets), as well as specific implementations of the algorithms for these types.

-For the symbolic algorithms, the first step is to construct \((\latticeKA, \subseteq)\).
-In \textsf{ParaGraphs}, \(\latticeKA\) is stored in an array, which permits to denote an element of the lattice by its index (without interpreting its semantics).
-The construction of the finite lattice is performed so as to maintain the set of direct parents and the set of direct children of each element.
-These relationships are used to efficiently compute meet and join operations, as well as the effect of one iteration of the operators.